Partial-Label Learning with a Reject Option: Introduction

-Further, in partial-label learning, quantifying confidence is highly non-trivial as the uncertainty originates from multiple sources \citep{hora1996aleatory}.
+In the weakly supervised PLL setting, obtaining sensible reject options is more challenging than in the supervised case as ground truth is not available.
+Still, a reject option allows for mitigating misclassifications and improving prediction quality.
+Determining whether to reject a prediction of a PLL algorithm is difficult as the uncertainty involved in prediction-making originates from multiple sources \citep{hora1996aleatory,SaleCH23,WimmerSHBH23}.
 On the one hand, there is inherent uncertainty due to ambiguously labeled data (\emph{aleatoric uncertainty}).
 This ambiguity is influenced by both instances and classes: In some regions of the instance space, annotators are more likely to mislabel instances than in others.
 Additionally, some class labels are inherently more similar than others.
 On the other hand, there is uncertainty due to the lack of knowledge regarding the relevance of each candidate label (\emph{epistemic uncertainty}).
-Optimally, an algorithm does not mix both.

-In fact, \citet{fisher1930inverse,fisher1935logic} already notes that ``not knowing the chance of mutually exclusive events [epistemic uncertainty] and knowing the chance to be equal [aleatoric uncertainty] are two quite different states of knowledge.''
-One can reduce epistemic uncertainty with more data or better models; aleatoric uncertainty is irreducible \citep{meyerowitz1994calculating,harmanec1996computation,klir1999uncertainty,AbellanKM06,SaleCH23,WimmerSHBH23}.
-To our knowledge, existing partial-label learning approaches, for example, \citep{HullermeierB06,LiuD12,ZhangY15a,NiZDCL21}, model label information using standard probability, which does not allow to discern aleatoric and epistemic uncertainty.
+To the best of our knowledge, we are the first to study reject options in the context of PLL.

-We propose a partial-label learning approach based on Dempster-Shafer theory that keeps both uncertainties separate and is well-calibrated.
-Our method provides a significantly better trade-off of the number and accuracy of confident predictions when compared to the state-of-the-art.
+We propose a novel partial-label learning approach based on Dempster-Shafer theory (DST; \citealt{Dempster08a,Shafer86}).
+In contrast to existing PLL approaches, which use point estimates of the candidate label weights \citep{HullermeierB06,LiuD12,ZhangY15a,NiZDCL21,0009LLQG23}, our method maintains a feasible region, also known as \emph{credal set}.
+Maintaining such a credal set is beneficial in assessing the certainty of predictions as our experiments show.